Outlook

 "NFT 2.0" solves this problem by creating tokens and NFTs that use ERC-725Y under the hood.
 ERC-725Y enables to create smart contracts with a very flexible and extensible storage.
 With ERC-725Y as a backbone, it is then possible to attach any type of information or metadata to the token or NFT.

-Universal Profiles
+### Universal Profiles

 ERC-725Y allows for self-sovereign identity.
 Users are able to own and manage their identity instead of ceding ownership of identity to centralized organizations.
 An open, portable standard for identities will enable decentralized reputation, governance, and more.
 Users will be able to take their identity across different Dapps and platforms that support this standard.

-Safer transfers
+### Safer transfers <a href="#safer-transfers" id="safer-transfers"></a>

-"NFT 2.0" implement a force parameter, set to false by default.
-The intention behind it is to prevent accidental transfers, due to mistakes for instance (eg: pasting the wrong recipient address, or making a typo in the recipient address).
+"NFT 2.0" implement a `force` parameter, set to `false` by default.
+The intention behind it is to prevent accidental transfers, due to mistakes for instance (*eg: pasting the wrong recipient address, or making a typo in the recipient address*).
 It also aims to prevent transferring to unwanted or untrusted addresses.
 Such accidental transfers can result in assets lost forever.